102. Upon Graduation – Reflections on My Time at the University of Louisville

 This Saturday, May 11, I graduate with my Master of Music in Music History and Literature from the University of Louisville.
 Although I will not be present at the ceremony—I will already be on the road back to Louisiana for the Sugarmill Music Festival—this Saturday still marks a major occasion for me.
 The following post reflects on some of my activities at the University of Louisville over the last two years since my last recap in May 2017.
 It’s been a busy time, full of ups and downs, but, overall, it’s been an experience which has prepared me well, complementing my liberal arts education at the Louisiana Scholars’ College and helping me to make connections in the music world near and far.

 The main project of the last two years has, of course, been the thesis.
 This study is titled “Liminal Aesthetics: Perspectives on Harmony and Timbre in the Music of Olivier Messiaen, Tristan Murail, and Kaija Saariaho.”
 My advisors have been Professors Caroline Ehman, Devin Burke, and Rebecca Jemian.
-The full thesis can be accessed at the Graduate Research page where you can also read the official abstract, but, in short, my thesis considers the changing relationship of harmony and timbre in the music of these three composers.
+The full thesis can be accessed at the Student Research page where you can also read the official abstract, but, in short, my thesis considers the changing relationship of harmony and timbre in the music of these three composers.
 The idea is that harmony and timbre have become confused—intentionally in some cases—so that timbre can act as the primary structural component, rather than harmony which has maintained order in Western music for centuries.
 The newly ambiguous relationship of harmony and timbre, which I call “liminal,” has led to an aesthetic shift which I consider in representative orchestral scores by these composers—namely Messiaen’s Chronochromie (1960), Murail’s Gondwana (1980), and Saariaho’s Du Cristal (1989).
 Each of these composers has been active in France and, indeed, Murail studied with Messiaen, so it is possible to draw a lineage between them even though they belong to different generations.
 All three are also connected in some way to spectral music, which I began researching in the directed study my second semester with Professor Ehman.
 Another directed study my third semester with Professor John Ritz let me further my technical knowledge of spectral music—an important aspect as spectral composers have been distinguished from others by their utilization of computer technologies to deconstruct and study sound through spectral analysis.
 I gave my thesis defense on Friday, April 12; with a few minor revisions, I submitted the final document two weeks later on April 26.

 Besides the thesis, I have had several other opportunities at the School of Music to keep me occupied.
 In the 2017-18 academic year, I was a graduate teaching assistant as the recipient of the Gerhard Herz Music History Scholarship.
 In this role, I graded papers, led group review sessions, and worked one-on-one with undergraduate students.
 Then, this past academic year, I was employed at the Dwight Anderson Memorial Music Library where I helped catalog items of the Grawemeyer Collection of Contemporary Music, managed interlibrary loan requests, processed recent acquisitions, and, in fact, opened and closed the library on Saturdays.
 This was a great experience for me, working closely with Director James Procell and Assistant Director Matt Ertz, and it has given me additional skills in research and in cataloging.
 As a part-time job, it also gave me the freedom I needed to complete my thesis and kept me right where my scholarly resources were.
 Some of my favorite experiences at the library were, within my first few weeks, when we received a donation of approximately two thousand CDs and spent the rest of August and much of September checking which ones were already in our collection and attaching holdings to those which were not; duplicates are passed to the students, and I know I went home with quite a few myself.
 I later led the charge on re-adding holdings to our LP collection after their holdings had been stripped a few years ago when they were moved to the basement.
 In these and similar projects, I felt good about opening these items to the public—they sat unutilized in storage previously—and specific items would also entice my own curiosity.
 There was also the day that a new book containing two articles I needed for my thesis appeared totally by chance on my desk, ready for copy cataloging, and just being in the intellectual environs of the library I felt motivated and like I was always learning new things.